Product Manager Salary Negotiation: How To Negotiate a Product Manager Job Offer

 3) Research to Identify What Product Manager Compensation Should Look Like

 The compensation for product managers will differ across companies, so it’s important to conduct pay research to understand the product manager pay range, the strength of your job offer, and how much you should ask for.
-You’ll need to research the specific role type and level (i.e., is it a technical product manager salary or non-technical product manager salary, or entry level product manager salary) and where it’s located, whether that be in-person, hybrid, or remote.
+You’ll need to research the specific role type, level, company (i.e., is it a technical product manager salary or non-technical product manager salary, or entry level product manager salary, and is it a Microsoft product manager salary or an Apple product manager salary) and where it’s located, whether that be in-person, hybrid, or remote.

 Many online resources exist to help you determine the appropriate product management salary, such as Payscale or Built In, but be sure to compare pay data across multiple resources.
 Compensation ranges on these types of sites are publicly reported by current or past employees, so the pay may differ from what they may offer new employees (i.e., the current employees’ total compensation is higher because the stock price appreciated and their equity is more valuable), and it might be inaccurate if the employee didn’t correctly upload all compensation components.